jeonghoonkang/BerePi/apps/deeplearning/yolo/readme.md

 - Config: `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/yolo/input.conf`
 - Runner: `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/yolo/run.sh`
 - Purpose:
-  - Read image files from a remote WebDAV folder
+  - Read image files from a remote WebDAV folder, a local folder, or both
   - Detect people with YOLO, allowing GPU selection when multiple NVIDIA GPUs are available and defaulting to the first GPU
   - Save two result images when a person is found:
     - original image with capture time footer